arangodb/arangodb/Documentation/ImplementorManual/NamingConventions.md

 names conform to the following constraints:

-- Database names must only consist of the lower-case letters `a` to `z`, the numbers `0` to `9`, and the underscore (`_`) symbol.
+- Database names must only consist of the lower-case letters `a` to `z`, the numbers `0` to `9`, and the underscore (`_`) and dash (`-`) symbols.
   This also means that any non-ASCII collection names are not allowed.
-- Database names must start with a letter (not a number, the underscore or the dash character).
-Database names starting with an underscore are considered to be system databases, and users should not create or delete those.
+- Database names must always start with a letter.
+Database names starting with an underscore are considered to be system databases, and users should not try to create or delete those.
 - The maximum allowed length of a database name is 64 bytes.
 - Database names are case-sensitive (note that only lower-case database names are allowed).